broadinstitute/ddp-study-server/cf-file-scanner/README.md

 ## Project layout

 ```
 build/          - This is where the clamav tarball go.
 Ignored during deploy.
 clamav/         - This is where clamav binaries go.
 config/         - Put your config file in here.
 Ignored during deploy.
 src/            - Project source.
-application.conf    - Main config file.
+env.yaml        - Env vars file.
 This will be rendered during deploy.
 freshclam.conf  - Config file that freshclam needs in order to run.
 pom.xml         - Project POM file.
 ```

 ## Configuration

-This CF requires a configuration file in order to run.
+This CF is configured via environment variables.

-* See `config/example.conf` for an example.
+* See `config/example.env` for specification of the env vars.
-* For local development, you may want to create your own `config/local.conf`.
+* For local development, you may want to create your own `config/local.env`.
+  * And then you can use it like so: `$ source config/local.env`.
-* For deployment, config file is rendered as `application.conf` from Secret Manager.
+* For deployment, env vars file is rendered as `env.yaml` from Secret Manager.
+  * Deploys use YAML format for simplicity.

 ## Setup and deployment